 If I’d said a year ago that it’s better not to take that shortcut, nobody would have agreed with me then.
 They would have said I was being paranoid.

 Intel took a shortcut.
 Intel probably took hundreds or thousands of shortcuts to put as much distance between its performance and AMD’s performance as it could.
-And up until Tuesday, people rewarded Intel for it.
+And up until Tuesday, people rewarded Intel for it, and counted it as an advantage.
 They bought their CPUs and said only dumb cheapskates buy AMDs.

 Do I wish Intel had been more careful?
 Absolutely.
 But the market doesn’t want careful.
 The market wants cheap and fast and they don’t want their computers to be space heaters.